learn-co-curriculum/python-p3-regex-basics/README.md

 ### Metacharacters

-The real beauty of regular expressions is revealed in its use of metacharacters.
+The real beauty of regular expressions is revealed in their use of metacharacters.
 Metacharacters allow you to use a pre-defined shorthand to match specific characters.
 For example, `\d` will match any digit in your text, and `\w` will match any word character (letters, numbers, and underscores).
-The 'RegEx Quick Reference' at the bottom of Rubular shows metacharacters and patterns that you can use.
+The 'RegEx Quick Reference' at the bottom-right corner of regex101 shows metacharacters and patterns that you can use.
 Play around with these a little.
 Use `\W` (notice uppercasing) to match the non-word characters in your text.

 ### Only specific characters

-If I want to match all instances of vowels in a string, the RegEx `/aeiou/` won't work (feel free to try it), as it will only match the entire string "aeiou" - which clearly isn't in our text.
-Instead let's use square brackets: `/[aeiou]/` - this is looking for only **one single** character in our text which matches any of the characters inside the square brackets.
+If I want to match all instances of vowels in a string, the RegEx `r'aeiou'` won't work (feel free to try it), as it will only match the entire string "aeiou" - which clearly isn't in our text.
+Instead let's use square brackets:
+`r'[aeiou]'` - this is looking for only **one single** character in our text which matches any of the characters inside the square brackets.
 If you add this RegEx to our rubular, you'll see every vowel highlighted in your match result.

 ### Ranges

-Based on what we've just learned, we can write a regular expression looking for single characters in the first 10 letters of the alphabet like so:`/[abcdefghij]/`
-We can actually shorten this in Ruby using a RegEx range:`/[a-j]/`
+Based on what we've just learned, we can write a regular expression looking for single characters in the first 10 letters of the alphabet like so:`r'[abcdefghij]'` We can actually shorten this in Python using a RegEx range:`r'[a-j]'`

-`[0123456789]` becomes `[0-9]`
+`r'[0123456789]'` becomes `r'[0-9]'`

 ### Example: Double Vowels